General Description / Cultural Significance

 In Colombia, 25 community leaders and civil society activists have been killed since 2017 began.
 They have died protecting the country’s forests from commercial exploitation, illegal farming, and the lumber industry.
 Until recent decades, almost half of the country was covered in forest, and though the Colombian government has initiated programs to protect the Amazon rainforest and other woodlands, the deforestation continues.
 Recent assessments put 429 of the country’s 51,000 species on the endangered list.

 Lily of March

-Permanent Mission of Colombia to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of Colombia to the United Nations.
+This statement can be found on the World Sensorium original website.

 Reuters.
 2018.
 UN: Colombia’s Coca Cultivation Hits Record in 2017.
 The US Agency for Global Media. [website]